RedHatGov/redhatgov.workshops/security_containers/README.md

 This repo also requires that Terraform be installed if you are using the aws.infra.terraform role.
 For the most upto data methods of installing Terraform for your operating system [check here](https://www.terraform.io/downloads.html).

+This workshop has been tested with Terraform v0.10.7.

 ## group_vars/all

 #### Workshop prefix